EDUCBA

 Introduction to JMS

 It stands for Java Messaging Services, which is used for establishing a network of successful communication amongst multiple units and applications inside a particular system.
-Typically, it is in the form of an application program interface, that passes messages from one application program to another, with the help of a queue path.
-It is well-known for its qualities like automated message communication, lesser or no constraints for carrying out the activities, an in-built interface with common messaging protocol.
+Typically, it is in the form of an application program interface that passes messages from one application program to another, with the help of a queue path.
+It is well-known for its qualities like automated message communication, lesser or no constraints for carrying out the activities, an in-built interface with a common messaging protocol.

 Understanding